 “Subscription Settlement Cut-off” means three Business Days after the relevant Dealing Deadline.

+“Sub-Investment Management Agreement” Means the agreement dated TBC between the Manager, as manager of the ICAV, the Sub-Investment Manager and the ICAV.

 “Valuation Day” means each Business Day and/or such other day or days as may be determined by the Directors, provided that there shall be a Valuation Day for every Dealing Day and for the avoidance of doubt, the Valuation Day will precede the relevant Dealing Day by one Business Day.